Jan Lamb

 Jan Lamb Hoi-fong (林海峰; born 28 January 1967) is a Hong Kong DJ, singer and actor.
 Lamb is the elder brother of Jerry Lamb and younger brother of singer and radio personality Sandy Lamb.
 He formed a comedic musical duo during the late 1980s with fellow actor and comedian Eric Kot called Softhard).
 His wife Cass Phang is a singer.

 Career

 Radio DJ

-He is one of the DJ's for Commercial Radio 2 (CR2), hosting several successful programmes since the 1990s.
-His most current one On a Clear Day is a 2-hour morning show which airs from 8 to 10am from Monday to Friday on CR2.
-This two-hour programme is hosted by Jan Lamb, Ken Yuen and Michelle Lo.
+He is one of the DJs for Commercial Radio 2 (CR2), hosting several successful programmes since the 1990s.
+His most current one, On a Clear Day, is a 2-hour morning show which airs from 8 to 10am from Monday to Friday on CR2.
+This two-hour programme is hosted by Lamb, Ken Yuen and Michelle Lo.

 Stand-up comedy

 In 2005 Jan gave a successful series of stand-up comedy shows (林海峰是但噏發花癲), which all sold out.
 Jan also released a new song album which has sold very well to the extent that he has been nominated for the "best male singer award" by Chik Chak 903 (叱吒903).
 He also wrote many parody songs and uses them on his comedy routines.

 In 17–22, 26 September 2009, there will be another talk show under the Stand-up Comedy Series, namely "Yes, I Do 3omething" (林海峰是但噏我願意).
 It would take place in the Hong Kong Stadium.